Access-control list: Implementations

 Many kinds of operating systems implement ACLs or have a historical implementation; the first implementation of ACLs was in the filesystem of Multics in 1965.

 Filesystem ACLs

 A filesystem ACL is a data structure (usually a table) containing entries that specify individual user or group rights to specific system objects such as programs, processes, or files.
 These entries are known as access-control entries (ACEs) in the Microsoft Windows NT, OpenVMS, and Unix-like operating systems such as Linux, macOS, and Solaris.
 Each accessible object contains an identifier to its ACL.
 The privileges or permissions determine specific access rights, such as whether a user can read from, write to, or execute an object.
 In some implementations, an ACE can control whether or not a user, or group of users, may alter the ACL on an object.

 One of the first operating systems to provide filesystem ACLs was Multics.
 PRIMOS featured ACLs at least as early as 1984.

-In the 1990s the ACL and RBAC models were extensively tested and used to administer file permissions.
+In the 1990s the ACL and role-based access control (RBAC) models were extensively tested and used to administer file permissions.